Alumni Matching Challenge Kicks Off

 How to be an Ally Panel

-On November 19th, the Larry Herbert Alumni Center hosted a DEI ally dialogue, facilitated by Dr. Sumun Pendakur.
+On November 19th, the Lawrence Herbert Alumni Center hosted a DEI ally dialogue, facilitated by Dr. Sumun Pendakur.
 This first discussion was foundational and a starting point to examine learned behavior and evaluate our collective and individual ideologies.
 Watch the entire conversation on how to be a strong ally!

 ICYMI: Filmmaker Chris Eyre Joined AFI Movie Club in Honor of Native American Heritage Month